 “Directions is responsive to our supervisory referrals and they keep us updated on the employee’s progress.”
 Cindy Mefford, Director of Human Resources, Eastmont Towers

 There are two types of “supervisory referrals” to the EAP.
-One can be referred to as a supervisory recommended referral.
-This could also be referred to as a “friendly referral” to the EAP.
-This is appropriate when employee job performance is acceptable but the employee discloses to the supervisor about a personal problem or in the early stages of job performance problems.
-This type of referral is a reminder of the resources available to assist the employee with their personal problem.
-In these cases, it is important for the supervisor to emphasize the complete confidentiality of using the EAP and that it is a free resource paid for by the employer.
+One can be referred to as a supervisory recommended referral, or “friendly referral” to the EAP.
+This is appropriate when the employee discloses to the supervisor about a personal problem or in the early stages of job performance problems.
+This type of referral is to assist the employee with their personal problem.
+It is important for the supervisor to emphasize the complete confidentiality of using the EAP and that it is a free resource.
 The more “friendly referrals” a supervisor makes, the less likely it will be necessary to make a “formal referral”.

-A “formal supervisor referral” is appropriate when your employee’s job performance problems continue despite your attempts to correct them in the normal process of supervision.
-Your employee may or may not have a personal problem, but the continuing performance problem makes a referral to the EAP advisable.
-When making a formal referral, it is important for the supervisor to steer clear of diagnosing a personal problem and to focus on job performance.
-The EAP is described to the employee as a resource for helping the employee resolve any issues that may be contributing to the job performance issue.
+A “formal supervisory referral” is appropriate when am employee’s job performance problems continue despite attempts to correct them in the process of supervision.
+The employee may or may not have a personal problem, but the continuing performance problem makes a referral to the EAP advisable.
+When making a formal referral, it is important for the supervisor to focus on job performance.
+The EAP is described as a resource for helping the employee resolve any issues that may be contributing to the job performance issue.

-With a formal supervisory referral, it is important for the supervisor to contact the EAP prior, to provide the EAP with information about the performance issues and the fact that a formal referral is being made.
-The supervisor should inform the employee that a release form will be obtained by the EAP but only for the purposes of verifying attendance and to discuss work performance issues only.
-The EAP will stress to the employee that any personal issues discussed will not be shared with the supervisor.
-This is vital for the employee to feel comfortable sharing their personal information with the EAP counselor.
+With a formal supervisory referral, it is important for the supervisor to contact the EAP prior, to provide information about the performance issues and that a formal referral is being made.
+The supervisor should inform the employee that a release form will be obtained by the EAP for the purposes of verifying attendance and to discuss work performance issues only.
+The EAP will clarify that any personal issues discussed will not be shared with the supervisor.

 Referring employees to the EAP before performance problems become severe or your relationship with the employee deteriorates is critical.
 The earlier that the employee is referred to the EAP, the better chance of a successful outcome.
-Supervisors need to not ignore a developing performance problem, whether it is quality of work, attitude, attendance, or behavior.
-Supervisors should not fear that employees will be insulted by a supervisor recommending or referring their employee to the employee assistance program.
-The supervisor should look at a referral to the EAP as offering a helpful resource, not as a punishment.
+Hopefully, the supervisor will look at a referral to the EAP as offering a helpful resource, not as a punishment.

 Some Do’s and Don’t for Managers and Supervisors for meetings with employees: